 Cassia Cinnamon is sometimes also referred to as Cinnamomum aromaticum.
-This cinnamon’s origin is Southern China, which is why it is also known as Chinese cinnamon.
+Southern China is Cassia Cinnamin’s origin, which is why it is also known as Chinese cinnamon.
 It is dark brown-reddish and has thicker sticks with a rougher structure.
 Cassia cinnamon is cheap and considered lower quality cinnamon.

 That is why Cassia cinnamon is more common, readily available, and consumed all across the globe.
-All the cinnamons available in the supermarkets are Cassia cinnamon.
+Most of the cinnamon available in the supermarkets is Cassia cinnamon.
 Besides using Cassia cinnamon for baking, it is also used in traditional Chinese medicines.
-About 90% of its oil is cinnamaldehyde, so Cassia cinnamon has a more substantial, spicy flavor than Ceylon.
+About 90% of its oil is cinnamaldehyde, so Cassia cinnamon has a more substantial, spicier flavor than Ceylon.

 · Ceylon Cinnamon

 Ceylon cinnamon, on the other hand, originates from Sri Lanka and the southern parts of India.
 It has tan-brown color and contains tight sticks with soft layers, providing an extremely desirable quality and texture.
 Unlike Cassia cinnamon, Ceylon cinnamon is less known.
 It is also more expensive than Cassia cinnamon and has a mildly sweet flavor, making it best for desserts.